What Is Pre-Trial Detention?

 Consult a Skilled Tacoma Attorney to Discuss Your Charges

 Criminal charges do not automatically result in the loss of a person’s liberty, and in many cases, criminal defendants should not be detained prior to trial.
 The seasoned criminal defense attorneys at The Law Offices of Smith & White, PLLC, can analyze the circumstances surrounding your arrest to help you determine whether you may be able to avoid pre-trial detention.
 Our main office is in Tacoma, and we are available by appointment at our second office in Vashon.
-You can reach us through our online form or at 253-363-8662 to schedule a confidential and free meeting to discuss your case.
+You can reach us through our online form or at 253-363-8662 to schedule a confidential and expert meeting to discuss your case.